It's Time to Stand Up for American Indian/Native Studies in Texas

 Media Coverage and Community Posts:

-Local school districts and community members should know that the AI/NS Innovative course can be implemented at the district level in 2024-2025.
-This will help course creators renew the innovative course in 2025, should that be necessary, but in no way is innovative course status enough.
-The AI/NS course deserves a more stable place in the Social Studies TEKS-approved elective course roster.
-Either way, we encourage you to begin the process of local adoption now.
+Local school districts and community members should continue to implement the innovative course at the district level.
+This will help the larger cause of both renewing the innovative course and bringing the course to full adoption.
+While the AI/NS course can and should be taught regardless of what happens at the state board, the AI/NS course deserves a stable place in the Social Studies TEKS-approved elective course roster.
+We encourage you to begin the process of local adoption now.

 Contact information: